jojomojo108/BayesianML_OnlineAdvertising/README.md

 CTRs.png ... result: shows changing click-through-rates of both ads

+requirements.txt ... list of all required modules and their versions

+runtime.txt ... version of python used

 # Usage
 First run the server, then the client, i.e. run the files in this order: